TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/functions/median.md

 ## Purpose

-This formula will calculate the median of the values found in the columns you select.
+This formula calculates the median of the values found in the columns you select.

 ## Returns